 1979 "Emotions and the Self: A Theory of Personhood and Political Order among the Pintupi," Ethos, 7: 343-70.

 Current News / Projects

 Using these visual records as the basis for a dialogue with the living Pintupi descendants of those in the film and photographs, we are reconstructing an account of how the Pintupi sought to fashion their own modernity, with a particular emphasis on the great transition – sedentarization and incorporation into the Australian state -- in their lives that took place in the 1960s and 1970s.
-As a distinct part of this, I am writing a book on the early period of Pintupi living in this remote outstation community, significant as one of the first outstation or homeland communities established within the then-new policy framework of “Aboriginal self-determination” articulated by the Whitlam government upon its election in 1973.
+We have produced a film that attends to this dialogue, focusing on Marlene Spencer Nampitjinpa's reflections on the film, entitled "Remembering Yayayi," Her reflections about herself and her family as they appear in the footage incorporate points of view from several other Pintupi consultants about the earlier film footage and the outstation.
+As another distinct part of this, I am writing a book on the early period of Pintupi living in this remote outstation community, significant as one of the first outstation or homeland communities established within the then-new policy framework of “Aboriginal self-determination” articulated by the Whitlam government upon its election in 1973.
 The policies of “self-determination” – an expression of international as well as local aspirations for colonized people -- have in recent years been heavily criticized by conservatives in Australia as a failure and a significant cause of the many problems that continue to plague Indigenous Australia.
 My goal in writing this book is to confront these representations with an historically nuanced account of life and the imaginings of a future in such a community.